SkillsCategory

 Get local assistance and join small business groups

 Starting a business can be a daunting challenge, but you don’t have to go it alone.
 Utilizing local resources, such as grants or webinars on topics helpful for entrepreneurs, can give your business a competitive advantage in the form of financial resources or valuable knowledge.
-Additionally, consider connecting with other small business owners in your area — you can share insights about the customers in your community, run cross-business promotions, and strengthen your business’ ties to your area.

 The table below provides links to resources for each state, but you should also look into small business resources that are specific to your county, city, or region.